-To configure the heap size for HiveServer2 and Hive metastore, set the -Xmx parameter in the HADOOP_OPTS variable to the desired maximum heap size in the hive-env. sh advanced configuration snippet if you use Cloudera Manager or otherwise edit /etc/hive/hive-env.sh.
+To configure the heap size for HiveServer2 and Hive metastore, set the -Xmx parameter in the HADOOP_OPTS variable to the desired maximum heap size in /etc/hive/hive-env.sh.

-To configure the heap size for the Beeline CLI, set the HADOOP_HEAPSIZE environment variable in the hive-env.sh advanced configuration snippet if you use Cloudera Manager or otherwise edit /etc/hive/hive-env.sh before starting the Beeline CLI.
+To configure the heap size for the Beeline CLI, set the HADOOP_HEAPSIZE environment variable in /etc/hive/hive-env.sh before starting the Beeline CLI.